Caregiver Syndrome: How to Care for the Caring

 - Being a caregiver means keeping track of that person 24 hours a day.

-- These tasks are performed with love and dedication, so it’s common to feel anxious and worry that the person who depends on you might have an urgent need, or is in danger.
+- These tasks are performed with love and dedication, so it’s common to feel anxious and worried that the person who depends on you might have an urgent need, or is in danger.
 The reality is that you need breaks, and another family member should assist you in this task.

 - Most people enter the role as caregiver unprepared.
 That means you’ll experience a physical overload, not knowing how to properly move the person you’re caring for, or making mistakes regarding their diet, hygiene, medication, and so on.